melaniewalsh/Cornell-DH-Notebooks/README.md

 Data can be can be found in `jupyterbook/data`

-## Credits
+### Images

+Images can be can be found in `jupyterbook/images`

+## Learn More About Jupyter Book

-This project is created using the excellent open source [Jupyter Book project](https://jupyterbook.org/) and the [executablebooks/cookiecutter-jupyter-book template](https://github.com/executablebooks/cookiecutter-jupyter-book).
+This project is created using the excellent open source [Jupyter Book project](https://jupyterbook.org/).
+You can learn more about Jupyter Book by exploring the documentation: https://jupyterbook.org/intro.html